heptarch/heptarch.github.io/drafts/rbl2.md

 ---

-The more I think about creative applied research, the more it seems my <a href="https://heptar.ch/rbl1/">last assay</a> was too optimistic.
+<a href="https://heptar.ch/rbl1/">Last time</a>, I suggested that it might be possible to do great applied research in a
-I suggested that it might be possible to do great applied research in a distributed fashion, like open source software development.
+distributed fashion, like open source software development.
 I wish that were true!
-But many of the factors that made Bell a success---focus, mission, creative and intellectual latitude---don't mean much unless they are built into a job description.
+But the more I think about it, the more it seems like many of the factors that made Bell a success---focus, mission, creative and intellectual latitude---don't mean much unless they are built into a job description.
 Put differently, no one is going to invent the transistor in their